mdgriffith/elm-codegen/README.md

 ```

-You can run `elm-prefab Generator.elm` and it will generate
+You can run `elm-codegen Generator.elm` and it will generate

 ```elm
 module My.Module exposing (..)